 She worked in Defra since November 2015, joining as the Group Director of Strategy, and coordinating work on the domestic consequences of Brexit for Defra since the referendum in 2016.

 For the previous 15 years she worked largely on home affairs issues, at the Home Office, Downing Street and Cabinet Office.
 Her roles included:

 - Director of Policing at the Home Office

 - Programme Director for the programme to clear the UK’s historic asylum caseload backlog in the UK Border Agency

-- Programme Director for the closedown of the National Policing Improvement Agency, and the establishment of the College of Policing (the first professional body for police in the world)
+- Programme Director for the close of the National Policing Improvement Agency and the establishment of the College of Policing

-She was a Winston Churchill Fellow in 2010-11, travelling to the USA, Canada and India.
-She published her research as an InsideOut report, Collaborative Working, for the Institute for Government, where she was a Whitehall Fellow in 2011.
-She holds a Masters in the international law of armed conflict and international criminal justice from Nottingham University (LLM with Distinction), and her first degree was at the University of Cambridge, in English.
+Emily holds a Masters in the international law of armed conflict and international criminal justice from the University of Nottingham, and her first degree was from the University of Cambridge, in English.

 - Director General, EU Exit Delivery, Defra (April – September 2019)